 Usually patients can start light aerobics after about 3 weeks and heavy lifting at about 6 weeks.

-A tummy tuck can make your stomach flatter by removing the excess skin and by plicating (or suturing) the muscles closer together.
+A tummy tuck can make your stomach flatter by removing the excess skin and by placating the muscles.

 Most patients can go back to regular clothes within a few weeks after surgery.

 Who is a good candidate for tummy tuck?